 The AmbITion Approach is a change journey.
-It is about helping organisations (of any type or scale) move from their current state, through a transition state, into a future state (where they make the most of digital opportunities across operations, business models, artistic practice, and audience engagement, and are ready to collaborate cross-sector and to radically innovate).
-The persistent introduction of new digital technologies means that moving through the states, taking the journey, must be rapid and cyclical.
-Learning, during the movement through the states/journey, must be practical and applied (not purely theoretical or applied from the book or evaluated case study which would take too long to emerge), and risk taking, doing, and sharing emergent practice is essential.
+It’s an approach, a resource, and a programme for the organisational and business digital development of all, and any, mission-driven organisation or practice, to help the business make the most of digital opportunities across operations, business models, practice or product, and audience engagement.
+The persistent introduction of disruptive digital technologies means that moving through the states, taking the journey, must be rapid and cyclical.
+Learning, during the movement through the states/journey, must be action-based: practical and applied (not purely theoretical or applied from the book or evaluated case study which would take too long to emerge), and risk taking, doing, and sharing emergent practice is essential.
 The AmbITion Approach encourages adaptation, not just assimilation.
-Therefore, the ideal environment for undertaking The AmbITion Approach is amidst a wider programme of knowledge exchange, networking, and sharing: the collective knowledge and confidence of the whole sector then grows and achieves sectoral adapation.
+The ideal environment for undertaking The AmbITion Approach is amidst a wider programme of knowledge exchange, networking, and sharing: the collective knowledge and confidence of the whole sector then grows and achieves sectoral adapation.
 AmbITion Programmes achieve this have been run in 2 English regions and nationally in Scotland since 2007.

 Meanwhile, design thinking techniques have been formalised into an approach by the Design Council in 2005, encouraging us to cyclically engage with the process of: discover, define, develop, deliver.